-ACADEMIC HALL AND SEELEY HALL
+HEALEY HALL AND SEELEY HALL

-The latest additions to Lackawanna College's facilities at the Scranton campus are the Academic Hall and Seeley Hall.
+The latest additions to Lackawanna College's facilities at the Scranton campus are Healey Hall and Seeley Hall.
 The two structures, directly across the street from each other, became necessary because of the steady growth in enrollment and programs at the College.
 Each building houses a variety of College activities, and their addition in late 2007 made it possible for Lackawanna College to temporarily provide facilities to the Commonwealth Medical College so that the medical school can begin offering classes in 2009.

-The Academic Hall, located at 415 North Washington Avenue, contains the institution's Admissions Office, Continuing Education Department, faculty offices and classrooms.
+Healey Hall, located at 415 North Washington Avenue, contains the institution's Advancement Office, Paramedic Program, faculty offices and classrooms.
 Seeley Hall, at 406 North Washington, houses the Seeley Memorial Library on its ground floor and the College's Police Academy on its top floor.
 In between, the building contains several floors of dormitory space.
 Both buildings are architecturally significant and have been restored and adapted to the enlightened standards traditionally utilized by Lackawanna College.

-THE MELLOW THEATER
+THE THEATER AT LACKAWANNA COLLEGE

 Lackawanna College brought life back to one of the architectural and cultural gems of Northeastern Pennsylvania by restoring the elegant auditorium in its main campus building in downtown Scranton.
 The theater, which dates to 1923, has a distinguished history.
-Blessed with fine acoustics and enhanced by lavish decor, in its early years it featured a variety of world famous performers, such as Sergei Rachmaninoff, Marian Anderson, John Phillip Sousa and Allan Jones.
+Blessed with fine acoustics and enhanced by lavish decor, in its early years it featured a variety of world famous performers, such as Sergei

+Rachmaninoff, Marian Anderson, John Phillip Sousa and Allan Jones.
 The facility had deteriorated significantly and was closed in 1991.
-After purchasing the Central Building, the College undertook an extensive rejuvenation to revive the theater.
+After purchasing the Central Building, the College undertook an extensive rejuvenation to revive the theater, reopening the facility on March 2, 1999.
 The ornamentation was carefully refurbished and highlighted with gold leafing.
 Leaded glass windows were restored, plush seats installed and the stage extended.
 With a capacity of 1043, the air-conditioned facility can be utilized year round.